 When H pylori were first identified as the major cause of peptic ulcers, these bacteria were found in 90% of people with duodenal ulcers and in about 80% of people with gastric ulcers.
-However, as more people are being tested and treated for the bacteria, the rate of H. pylori- associated ulcers has declined.
+However, as more people are being tested and treated for the bacteria, the rate of H pylori- associated ulcers has declined.

 Long-term use of NSAIDs such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn) is the second most common cause of ulcers.
 NSAIDs also increase the risk for gastrointestinal (GI) bleeding.
 The risk of bleeding continues for as long as a patient takes these drugs and may last for about 1 year after stopping.

 Short courses of NSAIDs for temporary pain relief should not cause major problems, because the stomach has time to recover and repair any damage that has occurred.
 To lower risk, the medicine should be taken in the lowest effective dose for the shortest possible time.

 Patients with NSAID-caused ulcers should stop taking these drugs.
 However, patients who require these medications on a long-term basis can reduce their risk of ulcers by taking drugs in the proton pump inhibitor (PPI) group, such as omeprazole (Prilosec), or in the histamine receptor-2 blocker group, such as famotidine (Pepcid).
 Misoprostol (Cytotec) has been approved for the prevention of NSAID-related ulcer disease in patients with high risk of ulcer complications.

 Certain drugs other than NSAIDs may aggravate ulcers.
 These include warfarin (Coumadin) -- an anticoagulant that increases the risk of bleeding, oral corticosteroids, some chemotherapy drugs, spironolactone, and niacin.

 Bevacizumab, a drug used to treat colorectal cancer, may increase the risk of GI perforation.
-Although for many patients the benefits of bevacizumab outweigh the risks, GI perforation is very serious.
+Although for many cancer patients the benefits of bevacizumab outweigh the risks, GI perforation is very serious.
 If it occurs, patients must stop taking the drug.